-I been using git for a while and I messed up a few times, especially on what branch I’m on and merging branches.
+I have been using git for a while and I messed up a few times, especially on what branch I’m on and merging branches.
 The other day, I had checked out a branch and did some changes to my code, when I was done I wanted to merge the changes to the master.

 I changed the branch to master, when I tried to go back to my dev-branch it gave me an error